NOT DRINKING POISON

 A chat with the trailblazing Ammerschwihr vigneron, who, in collaboration with his wife Michèle Ramponi, has launched a new négociant project focused exclusively on Alsace Grand Crus.

 In Alsace, we won the first step, which is to be known as a natural wine region. and I’m happy about that.
 But now we have to make a second step.
-It’s to say, “Yeah we can produce some cheap wines - and it’s also good to have everyday drinking wines” - but we also have to explain that we have great terroir and we can making fucking good wines. - Christian Binner
+It’s to say, “Yeah we can produce some cheap wines - and it’s also good to have everyday drinking wines - but we also have great terroir and we can making fucking good wines.” - Christian Binner

 Christian Binner is the head of Domaine Binner, a 17ha estate in Ammerschwihr in the Haut-Rhin in Alsace, and the president and co-founder of the Associations des Vins Libres d’Alsace.
 His father Joseph Binner had never gone in for synthetic chemical viticulture, which paved the way for Christian to oversee a transition to certified organic and soon after biodynamic viticulture after joining the estate at the turn of the century.
 Initiated into natural wine circles by a meeting with Marcel Lapierre around the same time, Binner and his family embraced an ethos of natural winemaking; from 2012 (the year a new bioclimatic cellar was inaugurated) until 2022, Binner produced all his wines without added sulfites at any stage.1